TAbdiukov/extract/JAR.md

 * Firmware/full-flash
 * [7-zip](https://www.7-zip.org/download.html) – for sanity checks.
 * Trusty HEX editor with the ability to copy selections to new files.
-Such as WinHex
+Such as WinHex.
 * Binary crypt-analysis tools.
 I recommend [CryptoChecker](https://github.com/TAbdiukov/Reverse_CryptoChecker) and [HexWalk](https://github.com/gcarmix/HexWalk/)
 	* HexWalk can also be used as a HEX editor, but I never tried it